KhartesViewer/khartes/khartes3d.md

 ### Advanced tips

 Once you have placed a hundred or so points, there are some advanced things to keep in mind.
+(To be written!)